Call for an Initial Consultation (908) 561-5577

 Understanding Estate Litigation

-When it comes to estate litigation, the areas open for target are nearly endless.
+Regarding estate litigation, the areas open for targeting are nearly endless.
 When someone dies, a trust or will is created.
-These documents very clearly state who is to receive assets from their estate and who is in charge of the distribution of these assets.
+These documents clearly state who is to receive assets from their estate and who is in charge of distributing these assets.
 The need for estate litigation arises when one or more areas of the will are contested in court.
-One of our experienced estate lawyers in NJ should be called in to best defend your estate, your rightful inheritances or your tax claims.
+One of our experienced estate lawyers in NJ should be called in to defend your estate, your rightful inheritances, or your tax claims.

 Probate and Litigation

 Once an individual dies, a probate process is begun.
 The probate process refers to the steps taken by a court to ensure that the executor of the estate adheres to the directives of a will or a trust.
-If the will has been correctly laid out and is legally standing, this process is fairly straightforward.
-If the will or trust in question has holes or is unclear, the estate is open to contests from creditors, actual and potential heirs, business partners and spouses.
+This process is relatively straightforward if the will has been correctly laid out and legally stands.
+If the will or trust in question has holes or is unclear, the estate is open to contests from creditors, actual and potential heirs, business partners, and spouses.
 In this case, a claim is brought against the estate.
-If the executor of the estate agrees with the claim and opts not to dispute its validity, the matter is settled out of court without litigation.
-If, however, the executor disagrees with the claim and disputes its validity, the process of estate litigation is begun.
+If the estate executor agrees with the claim and opts not to dispute its validity, the matter is settled out of court without litigation.
+However, if the executor disagrees with the claim and disputes its validity, the estate litigation process begins.

 Estate Litigation Areas